New Moon (novel): Development

 After Meyer finished writing Twilight, she found herself writing multiple hundred-page epilogues and has said, "I quickly realized I wasn't ready to stop writing about Bella and Edward."
 She began writing a sequel, which was entitled Forever Dawn and skipped over Bella's final year of high school.
 While Meyer was still writing Forever Dawn, she learned that Twilight was going to be published and marketed as a young-adult novel.
 Wanting the next book to be aimed at a similar audience, she decided to write a new sequel, New Moon, which took place during Bella's senior year of high school.
 Therefore, Meyer started writing the outline of the book and thinking of what her characters would do, and claims that she "swiftly regretted asking them for the story."
 She didn't like the idea of Edward leaving at first and tried to think of other plot options, but, in the end, she said that "she accepted the inevitability of it."

 According to Meyer, the book is about losing true love.
 The title refers to the darkest phase of the lunar cycle, indicating that New Moon is about the darkest time of protagonist Bella Swan's life.
 Meyer wrote the book before Twilight was published.
-Writing the book was difficult for Meyer as she feared the readers' reaction to the emotional pain Bella's goes through, what could be described has grief and feeling lost.
+Writing the book was difficult for Meyer as she feared the readers' reaction to the emotional pain Bella's goes through, what could be described as grief and feeling lost.

 Meyer wrote New Moon in five months.
 She found the editing process "much longer and more difficult than the same process with Twilight."
 Also, unlike Twilight, which Meyer intended not to publish at first, she recognized that New Moon was going to be published and had what she described as a "horrible feeling much like stage fright" while writing.
 However, Meyer considers Jacob to be her favorite gift the book gave, as she liked the character a lot and wanted to expand his role and presence.